 Code.org is not the only organization attempting to encourage more kids to pursue computer science.
 The Computer Clubhouse Network has opened 100 Clubhouses around the world to introduce underserved students to the amazing world of programming.
 Museums are also joining in the effort.
 Boston -based Museum of Science is currently hosting an exhibit called The Science Behind Pixar, that demonstrates the science and technology behind the animated worlds of movies like Toy Story, Big Hero 6 and Inside Out.

 To see how you can help your school join this exciting event check out: hourofcode.com.

 Reading Comprehension (3 questions)

-- What is the Hour of Code?
+- What do kids have to do during the Hour of Code?